ronreiter/interactive-tutorials/tutorials/learn-golang.org/en/Variables.md

     fmt.Println(d)

 ### Strings
-Like many programming languages, string is also one important kind of types in Go.
-Strings are defined either with a single quote or a double quotes.
+Strings in Go are defined with double quotes.

-    var s string = 'This is string s' fmt.Println(s)
+    var s string = "This is string s" fmt.Println(s)